J-Cake/certmaster/README.md

 - Configure the app server to reverse-proxy the Docker API to a TCP socket.
 This repo includes a Caddy configuration which does this.
 [See it for examples](./Caddyfile).

+> **Note**: Docker explicitly advises against this for good reason.
+The Docker API is an extremely powerful API.
+>
+> For this reason, I am working on an authenticated proxy for this and other similar applets I'm working on.
+I'm
+> planning on putting an OpenID-Connect authentication step between the network and the reverse proxy.
+This is the
+> intended purpose of the _Require Authentication_ checkmark in the connection dialogue.
+While it is not implemented
+> yet, it is a top priority.
+>
+> In the meantime, please please please do your due dilligence of firewalling your API and protecting it properly if
+> you plan on using this app productively.

 ### Running the app

 Since the application does not require a backend, you shouldn't need to run it yourself.
 But if you want to, you can